astral-sh/uv/crates/uv-trampoline/README.md

 `__CxxFrameHandler3`.
 And then the linker blows up because that symbol doesn't exist.

-Two approaches that are reasonably likely to work:

-- Uncomment `compiler-builtins` in `Cargo.toml`, and build normally: `cargo build --profile release`.

-- Leave `compiler-builtins` commented-out, and build like: `cargo build --release -Z build-std=core,panic_abort,alloc -Z build-std-features=compiler-builtins-mem --target x86_64-pc-windows-msvc`
+`cargo build --release --target x86_64-pc-windows-msvc` or `cargo build --release --target aarch64-pc-windows-msvc`

 Hopefully in the future as `#![no_std]` develops, this will get smoother.